B2B Articles - April 02, 2016

 You need to engage your visitors, build trust, and improve your capabilities for converting qualified prospects.
-The web is a battlefield for most companies, whether they realize it or not--marketplaces are disrupted--businesses gain or lose everyday because of the web.
+The web is a battlefield for most companies, whether they realize it or not--marketplaces are disrupted--businesses gain or lose every day because of the web.

 Smart web design will consider what content needs to be front and center and how visitors can best find what they are seeking.
 Design is more than style--it's the journey and experience of a user taken in a larger context.

-75 percent of users admit to making judgments about a company’s credibility based on their website’s design. – Stanford University
+"75 percent of users admit to making judgments about a company’s credibility based on their website’s design." – Stanford University

 All of your site’s pages, not just the homepage, should be thoughtfully designed and optimized to convert.
-Nevertheless, on the homepage in particular, you want to be sure you focus your design around a single clear and easy to understand goal visible “above the fold” of your website.
+Nevertheless, on the homepage in particular, you want to be sure you focus your design around a single clear and easy-to-understand goal visible “above the fold” of your website.

 Data can guide design decisions

 Evolving design ideas are not just about aesthetics.
 Sure, aesthetics are important.
-But many of the new trends in design focus on enhancing user experience and adapting iterative processes that use design to drive decision making.
+But many of the new trends in design focus on enhancing user experience and adapting iterative processes that use design to drive decision-making.
 For instance, fixed headers positioning a fixed navigation bar on the top of the page (that does not move when the user scrolls down the page) make it easier for customers to search your site.
 Or, the large images and fonts that are popular right now improve accessibility and are appealing to visitors.
 Using tools such as Google Analytics, Optimizely, and Hubspot can help designers and marketers better understand how users are engaging with brands and interacting with key site elements.

 Ongoing optimization is vital

 Ongoing design optimization is vital.
 By investing in an iterative design process, companies can improve their engagement and lead generation rates over time.
-Companies that approach website design as a one-and-done process perform significantly less well than companies that adapt an ongoing optimization process.
+Companies that approach website design as a one-and-done process perform significantly less well than companies that adopt an ongoing optimization process.
 Smart design is adaptive, iterative, and data-driven.

-40 percent of people will abandon a website if it takes more than three seconds to load. – Econsultancy
+"40 percent of people will abandon a website if it takes more than three seconds to load." – Econsultancy

 Smart design also considers mobile responsiveness.
-Designing a responsive website with the smartphone user experience in mind can expand your potential audience, decrease bounce rate and increase customer/lead outreach.
+Designing a responsive website with the smartphone user experience in mind can expand your potential audience, decrease the bounce rate and increase customer/lead outreach.

 Marketing for IoT Companies